Ad Space — Top Banner

 Customer Lifetime Value

 What Is Customer Lifetime Value?
-Customer Lifetime Value (CLV, also LTV or CLTV) is the total net profit a business expects to earn from a customer over the entire relationship.
-It is the most important metric for deciding how much to spend acquiring new customers.
+Customer Lifetime Value (CLV, also LTV or CLTV) is the total net profit a business expects to earn from one customer over the entire relationship.
+Once you know it, every other marketing decision becomes math instead of gut feel.

 Simple CLV Formula CLV = Average Purchase Value × Purchase Frequency × Customer Lifespan